SyedIrfanAjmal.com is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 47. Be interested – “If the author doesn’t like people, people won’t like his or her stories,” said a leading editor.
 So take a genuine interest in your audience.

-48. Know headlines - 8 out of 10 people will read your headlines, but only the remaining two will read the rest of the article.
+48. Know headlines – 8 out of 10 people will read your headlines, but only two out of 10 will read the rest of the article.
 Magnetic headlines get more clicks.

 49. Keep on promises – Magnetic headlines are magical.
 But if you want un-magic, promise sweet candies in headlines but deliver chewing gum.
 Nobody likes being betrayed too.